visvam07/qs-sri-assessment/README.md

 - Only dev environment is setup.
 We can use workspaces aswell.
 But we can also use seperate project files within the environment for staging and prod environments.

 - The code is auto deployed when it is pushed to main branch.
 Pipelines can be setup for dev and staging branches as well.

+- Monitoring and logging is also very important to ensure an application is highly available.